|Partner Institution/Organization Homepage:||Click to visit|

 The UC spring semester typically runs from early February to mid June.

 During the exchange student orientation, students will be paired with Spanish students as part of the university’s mentoring program.
-The Spanish students participating in this program studied abroad themselves and will assist incoming exchange students with their transition to life in Cantabria.
+The Spanish students participating in this program studied abroad themselves and will assist incoming exchange students with their transition to life in Santander.

 Students who receive financial aid at Princeton continue to receive Princeton financial aid for the approved costs of study abroad programs during the academic year.
 For detailed information about financial aid, program fees, and billing for study abroad, please visit the Money Matters section of the Study Abroad website.